 We had a wonderful time dyeing our fiber and creating our batts.
 Some of the colors worked out really well and some didn't work as well as we had hoped.
 However, that's the fun part of experimenting isn't it?

-Products made from Linda Walsh Originals patterns, e-patterns, e-books, tutorials, how-to's, and e-products are intended for personal use for fun or small scale personal and business profit as long as you credit us with the design.
-Large scale commercial use (i.e. mass production) including wholesale distribution, catalog sales, and all other forms of large scale commercial production are by permission only.
-Items made from Linda Walsh Originals patterns, e-patterns, e-books, tutorials, how-to's, and e-products are intended for decoration only and are not intended for use by children.
-Not responsible for human error, individual workmanship, or printing errors in the E-books, E-products, tutorials, how-to's, patterns or the E-Patterns.
+Items made from Linda Walsh Originals Products are intended for personal use for fun or small scale personal and business profit as long as you credit us with the design.
+Large scale commercial use (i.e. mass production) of items made from Linda Walsh Originals products are by permission only.

-Copyright © 2013 - 2014 - All Rights Reserved - Linda Walsh Originals and Linda's Blog.
-Linda is a doll maker and doll pattern designer. http://lindawalshoriginalsshop.com/
+Copyright © 2004 - 2015 - All Rights Reserved - Written By Linda Walsh of Linda Walsh Originals and Linda's Blog.
+Linda is a doll maker and doll pattern designer.